When Should I Worry About...

 Other mouth cancer symptoms that can help differentiate it from an ulcer include changes to the patch, such as:

-"If the patch is changing, that's a sign that it may not be benign and could be progressing into cancer," Dr. Kain points out.
+"If the patch is changing or growing, that's a sign that it may not be benign and could be progressing into cancer," Dr. Chen points out.

-Additionally, he says that unexplained bleeding is always a red flag for something more serious.
+Additionally, she says that unexplained bleeding is always a red flag for something more serious.

 What should you do if you have a mouth sore that won't go away?

-Anytime you have a sore, ulcer or painful patch in your mouth that won't go away, Dr. Kain says it's important to be evaluated by an ENT specialist, a doctor who specializes in the ear, nose and throat.
+Anytime you have a sore, ulcer or painful patch in your mouth that won't go away, Dr. Chen says it's important to be evaluated by an ENT specialist, a doctor who specializes in the ear, nose, and throat.

 During the evaluation, your doctor will perform a visual exam and ask you about your risk factors.

-"When there is a high enough level of concern based on the lesion's appearance and the person's risk factors, we proceed by performing a tissue biopsy," explains Dr. Kain.
-"For instance, if someone with poor dental health develops a fairly rapidly growing lesion inside their mouth, that's much more worrisome than someone with a sore that looks concerning but who has really impeccable dental hygiene."
+"When there is a high enough level of concern based on the lesion's appearance and the person's risk factors, we proceed by performing a tissue biopsy," explains Dr. Chen.
+"For example, if someone with poor dental health develops a rapidly growing lesion inside their mouth, that's much more worrisome than someone with a sore that looks concerning but who has impeccable dental hygiene."

 Mouth tissue biopsy is a standard, straightforward procedure that can be performed safely and comfortably in your doctor's office — even at the first visit if the concern is great enough.

-"We administer numbing spray and a numbing injection," explains Dr. Kain.
+"We administer numbing spray and a numbing injection," explains Dr. Chen.
 "Then we biopsy the site.
 At times, a limited number of stitches may be needed."

 If biopsy results indicate cancer, treatment varies based on how advanced the cancer is.